Local Government Reorganisation: Shape Worcestershire

 What’s Happened So Far

-In June, together with other borough, city and district councils across Worcestershire we carried out public engagement for residents to have their say on their preferred option.
+To reach that point, the council considered a business case put together by Mutual Ventures and, together with other borough, city and district councils across Worcestershire, carried out public engagement for residents to have their say on their preferred option, called Shape Worcestershire: Reorganising your local councils together

 LGR Timeline